vjelic/amd-anp-glog-fork/README.md

 AMD ANP plugin provides telemetry capabilities for monitoring device status and performance.
 The telemetry data is captured and stored in JSON format, giving insights into communication efficiency and queue pair operations.
 This feature is part of the supported telemetry suite and helps in performance analysis and debugging.

 To enable telemetry, the plugin must be compiled with ANP_TELEMETRY_ENABLED=1.
-It then reads its configuration from a JSON file, whose location is specified by an environment variable AMD_ANP_CONFIG_FILE.
+It then reads its configuration from a JSON file, whose location is specified by an environment variable RCCL_ANP_CONFIG_FILE.
-In the absence of the environment variable AMD_ANP_CONFIG_FILE or the JSON file being unreadable, plugin uses defaults for the configuration.
+In the absence of the environment variable RCCL_ANP_CONFIG_FILE or the JSON file being unreadable, plugin uses defaults for the configuration.

 ```
-export AMD_ANP_CONFIG_FILE=/path/to/config.json
+export RCCL_ANP_CONFIG_FILE=/path/to/config.json
 ```

 ### Configuration JSON